 - Storage: Jackets and trousers often come equipped with added space for firefighters to carry the tools of their trade and access them quickly and easily on the job.

 - Custom features: Companies that provide turnout gear and PPE to firefighters are increasingly realizing that bunker gear is not one-size-fits-all.
 Firefighters and fire chiefs select the gear best for their crew and their station based on a number of factors.
-Those factors can include the experience level of the crew, the types of calls the station receives and even the weather and climate of the area where the crew operates.
+Those factors can include the experience level of the crew, the types of calls the station receives, and even the weather and climate of the area where the crew operates.

 Boots